nulloa/imdbshiny/README.md

-# imbdshiny
+# imdbshiny
-A shiny app to plot imbd data
+A shiny app to plot imdb data